2023 FHA Loan Limits in Connecticut

 Buying a multifamily property with an FHA loan

-You could purchase a multifamily home with an FHA loan.
-The property can have up to four separate living units and — as long as you live in one of those units — you could rent out the other units without needing an investment property mortgage.
-The same FHA loan requirements apply to multifamily properties.
+FHA guidelines allow you to buy a multifamily home with a 3.5% down payment.
+The property can have up to four separate living units, and — as long as you live in one of those units — you could rent out the other units without needing an investment property mortgage.
+An added bonus: You may be able to qualify using the rental income on the rented units.

 FHA lenders in Connecticut